albertoRamon/Kylin/KylinWithDocker/README.md

 **Improve this Apache kylin on Docker**

-If you will want reuse this docker for bigger projects, the first step is configure the YARN resources (cores and RAM used to build the cube)
+If you want to reuse this docker for bigger projects, the first step is configure the YARN resources (cores and RAM used to build the cube)
 <p align="center">
   <img src=./Images/30.png />
 </p>